Willboydie/Machine-Learning/README.md

 ### Phrase Embedding
 We tried three different embedding strategies: a count array (or one-hot encoding); a semantic embedding using the method 'word2vec' from the package 'gensim'; and a tf-idf encoding.
+#### UMAP
+We use a UMAP dimension reduction to visualise the data in each encoding.
+We hoped to see some sort of clustering or distinct variance, but the plots reveal all data to be very uniform, a sign that the encodings are not storing significant information.
+The word2vec visualisation shows the least variance, a bad omen which if also reflected in its poor prediction performance later.

 ### Machine Learning Methods
 For each encoding, we fitted a convolutional neural network (CNN) and a dense neural network.

 ### Findings
 We found the TF-IDF encoding, fitted to a CNN the most accurate predictor on the evaluation set.
+For more information on this conclusion, our results and methods, see the submission file:  AML_Project__Sentiment_Analysis (1).pdf

 ## Files
 #### AML_Project__Sentiment_Analysis (1).pdf
 This was our project submission, and contains detailed explanation and discussion or results and methods.
+####